Taishō political crisis: Beginnings

-Following the death of the Emperor Meiji on July 30, 1912, Crown Prince Yoshihito ascended to the Chrysanthemum Throne.
-The final years of Emperor Meiji's rule saw increased government spending, notably for overseas investments and defense, with little credit or reserves available to cover it.
-When Prime Minister Saionji Kinmochi, who was appointed prime minister by Emperor Meiji and continued in that post after his death, attempted to cut defense spending, Army Minister Uehara Yūsaku resigned in protest.
-The constitution required that the Army Minister to be an active-duty general; however, no eligible general of the Imperial Army was willing to serve.
-Unable to form a cabinet, Saionji resigned on December 21, 1912.
+Following the death of Emperor Meiji on July 30, 1912, Crown Prince Yoshihito ascended to the Chrysanthemum Throne.
+The final years of Emperor Meiji's reign had seen rising government expenditures, particularly for military expansion and overseas commitments, leaving strained public finances and limited reserves.

+When Prime Minister Saionji Kinmochi, who had been appointed by Emperor Meiji and remained in office after his death, sought to restrain military spending, Army Minister Uehara Yūsaku resigned in protest over proposed reductions to the Army budget, particularly the cancellation of plans for two additional divisions.
+Since a 1900 imperial ordinance required that the Army Minister be an active-duty general, and the Army declined to nominate a successor, Saionji was unable to complete his cabinet.
+Lacking a War Minister, the cabinet could not legally function, and Saionji resigned on December 21, 1912.

-The emperor appointed Katsura Tarō, a former army general, who had served as prime minister twice before and a member of the genrō, to form the new government.
-Katsura was not a popular choice with the public, which believed he focused his interests more on the military than on the rest of the people.
-Soon after taking office, Katsura was faced with a ministerial defection of his own, when the Navy sought an increased budget to fund the construction of new battleships and threatened to withhold the appointment of a Navy Minister as a negotiating tactic.
-Unlike his predecessor, Katsura went directly to the emperor, who issued an edict that the Navy must provide a minister.
+Emperor Taishō then appointed Katsura Tarō, a former army general who had twice previously served as prime minister and was a leading member of the genrō, to form a new government.
+Katsura’s appointment proved controversial, as many political leaders and members of the public viewed it as a revival of oligarchic rule at the expense of party government.
+Soon after taking office, Katsura faced similar pressure from the Navy, which demanded increased funding for battleship construction.
+The Navy signaled that it might refuse to nominate a Navy Minister under the same active-duty requirement.
+In response, Katsura appealed directly to the emperor, who instructed the Navy to provide a minister, thereby preventing another cabinet crisis.